-Achalasia is a disorder of the tube that carries food from the mouth to the stomach (esophagus), which affects the ability of the esophagus to move food toward the stomach.
+The tube that carries food from the mouth to the stomach is the esophagus.
+Achalasia makes it harder for the esophagus to move food into the stomach.

-Cancer of the esophagus or upper stomach and a parasite infection that causes Chagas disease may have symptoms like those of achalasia.
+Other problems can cause similar symptoms, such as cancer of the esophagus or upper stomach, and a parasite infection that causes Chagas disease.

 The outcomes of surgery and nonsurgical treatments are similar.
 Sometimes more than one treatment is necessary.